today's

 Being stark, raving crazy,

-its natural for fans to think the media
+it’s natural for fans to think the media

 ought to be stark, raving crazy, too.
 Which is